Artem-asd/bug-report/README.md

 # bug-report
-Bug report example for trainee
+Bug report example for QA trainee at SyberryAcademy